ryardley/chat/README.md

 # ES2016, Node 6, Webpack Template

-This is a template for deployment of a basic Node Express app to an Ubuntu 14.04 VPS.
+This is a template for deployment of a basic ES2016 app to an Ubuntu 14.04 VPS.

 The app has the following things:

 * Node
 * Express
 * ES2016 via Babel
-* Webpack
 * Linting with ESLint

 # *DISCLAIMER*